hahaharry10/understanding-llvm-IR/2. Variables and Conditions/variable-and-conditions.md

     br i1 %9, label %10, label %11
     ```

-All these conditionals vary in comparitor, whos return value is assigned to a register, and the contents of that register is used in a `br` statement to decide on the right branch to take.
+The only difference in these comparisons is the keyword in the `icmp` instruction.
+In each example the result is stores in a register and that register is used in a `br` instruction to decide the branch to divert control to.

 Seems easy enough.
 Let's look at the documentation to gain clarity on some of the new syntax here:
 - `i1`: Single bit integer, to represent either `true` or `false` (or `1` or `0`).